 =NETWORKDAYS(start_date, end_date, [holidays])

-Try these functions for more accurate results when you are calculating dates in Excel.
+Try these functions for more accurate date calculations in Excel.

 And explore other helpful Microsoft Excel how-to articles to build your Excel skills.